 This year CoD hopped on the Battle Royale trend and introduced the “Blackout” game mode.
 The versatility to adopt the latest flavor of the month has kept Call of Duty a dominant game every year.

 Previously a key part of each Call of Duty title was the campaign.
-The single-player story mode has created some of the iconic moments of the series and was often people’s first introduction to the game.
+The single-player story mode has created some of the iconic moments of the series.
+It is also most often players’ first introduction to the game.
 As time went on, the campaign began to take a backseat to online matches and Black Ops 4 will be the first title to forgo the campaign entirely.

 In addition, CoD is easy to pick up.
 Unlike more strategic FPS titles like CS:GO and Battlefield, CoD doesn’t punish dying nearly as much.
 That, plus the variety of offline game modes like campaign and zombies, has made the game accessible to the casual fan.